plausible/docs/docs/stats-api.md

 API keys have a rate limit of 600 requests per hour by default.
 If you have special needs for more requests, please contact us to request more capacity.

 The easiest way to explore the API is by using our Postman collection.
-Just define your `TOKEN` and `SITE_ID` variables and you'll have an executable API reference ready to go.
+Just define your `TOKEN` and `SITE_ID` variables, and you'll have an executable API reference ready to go.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/32c111c4f6d2cccef9dd)